Fotopub Association for Contemporary Culture

 2014 – 2019

 Since its reconceptualization in 2014, Fotopub Festival, a flagship event of Fotopub Association for Contemporary Culture, aimed to recognize the qualities of emerging artists and attempted to open the space for independent research, experimentation and unconventional curatorial gestures.
-Fotopub had since became an established international platform that promoted, stimulated and developed the freshest artistic activity across contemporary arts and cultures.
+Fotopub was an established international platform that promoted, stimulated and developed the freshest artistic activity across contemporary arts and cultures.

 In 2018, Fotopub was named one of the best international photography galleries by Brett Rogers, the director of London’s The Photographers’ Gallery, for The Guardian.